 Price: ¥600 (+ optional toppings, between ¥50 – ¥100)

 I hope I have convinced you to visit Kyoto, it’s a wonderful city and definitely worth a trip!
-Do you want to read more about traveling in Japan?
-Check out my other posts here.
+We spent 3 days in Kyoto but there is much more to see and do so you could easily stay longer… Do you want to read more about traveling in Japan?
+Also read my other Japan posts: